Skip to content Skip to footer

 What's Included

-Your program fee includes on-site accommodation in the rainforest, all meals, local transport to and from Puerto Maldonado, participation in research and rehabilitation activities, mentorship from field staff and researchers, and access to shared facilities including Wi-Fi and communal areas.
+Your program fee includes on-site accommodation in the rainforest, all meals, local transport to and from Puerto Maldonado, participation in research and rehabilitation activities, mentorship from field staff and researchers, and access to shared facilities, communal areas, and Wi-Fi during available power/connectivity windows.

 Shorter stays are more intensive and introductory, while longer stays allow interns to develop stronger skills, build confidence, and take on more responsibility.
 Custom durations beyond six months may be available upon request.